X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA13texturetocolors.md

 Now, instead of specifying a fixed color, we will transfer the color data from this image into our foregroundTexture.
 However, to do this we will need access to the color data stored inside the groundTexture.
 This is the opposite of what we did a few chapters ago where we created a texture from an array of colors, here we need to copy the data from an existing texture into an array of colors.

-This is not that difficult, so Let us start by adding this method to extract the data from a Texture2D:
+This is not that difficult, so let us start by adding this method to extract the data from a Texture2D:

 ```csharp
     private Color[,] TextureTo2DArray(Texture2D texture)